spsquared/SPARK_Future-Engineers_2023/README.md

 ### SSHFS & Static IP

-After setting up the board, follow step 2.1 in section "Basic Settings" to log into your Jetson Nano. **Keep PuTTY open**, as it will be used for the rest of the setup process. **Also keep the IP**.
+After setting up the board, follow step 2.1 in the "Basic Settings" section to log into your Jetson Nano. **Keep PuTTY open**, as it will be used for the rest of the setup process. **Also keep the IP**.

 Make sure a **static IP is set** to the board to make SSH and file transfer easier.
 Go to your router settings and [assign a DHCP reservation (PCmag)](https://www.pcmag.com/how-to/how-to-set-up-a-static-ip-address) (or a straight static IP) to your Jetson Nano. **Save this IP** in your PuTTY settings and SSHFS mounting.

-For remote file transfer, install sshfs (linux only), or use [sshfs-win](https://github.com/winfsp/sshfs-win) from WinFsp.
+For remote file transfer, install sshfs (Linux only), or use [sshfs-win](https://github.com/winfsp/sshfs-win) from WinFsp.
 Follow instructions to mount the Jetson Nano to a network drive.
 Now upload all contents of the `/Program/` folder into a new folder on the Jetson Nano. **Remember the directory of the folder**, this will be used later.

 ***This method should be used to upload programs.***

-**The *entire* `Program` directory must be uploaded in order for the program to run.
+**The *entire* `Program` directory must be uploaded for the program to run.
 Ensure the `path` constant in `startup.py` is defined properly.**

 ***

 ### Enable GPIO and I2C

-The enable GPIO and I2C, create a new user group, and add your user to it.
+Enable GPIO and I2C, create a new user group, and add your user to it.

 ```
 sudo groupadd -f -r gpio